DesarrolloCode/picoplaca/README.md

 - Enter the folder and open the terminal.
 - In the terminal write "npm install" for install all dependencies
 - Once installed all dependencies write "ng serve --open" and ready

+Note: in the folder e2e is the unit tests